thePostFuturist/mcp-unity/README.md

 MCP Unity is an implementation of the Model Context Protocol for Unity Editor, allowing AI assistants to interact with your Unity projects.
 This package provides a bridge between Unity and a Node.js server that implements the MCP protocol, enabling AI agents like Claude, Windsurf, and Cursor to execute operations within the Unity Editor.

+For a deeper look at how the pieces fit together see [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Features

 <a href="https://glama.ai/mcp/servers/@CoderGamester/mcp-unity">